flatironinstitute/nemos/docs/quickstart.md

 feature with a temporal resolution, but we want to model spike counts at a different resolution.
 On top of that, let's assume that we want to restrict our fit to a specific time epoch.

-All of this could be done in a single line of code.
+All of this could be done with a single command.

 First, let's simulate our feature and the spike times of a neuron, and define the recording epoch and the epoch that we want to use for fitting (let's assume it marks when the subject was awake).